fdabl/fdabl.github.io/menu/papers.md

 ## Other
 In my younger and more vulnerable years, I have written a few blog posts for the Journal of European Psychology Students.
 You can find them [here](https://blog.efpsa.org/author/fabian-dablander/).
-I occasionally co-author blog posts at [bayesianspectacles](https://www.bayesianspectacles.org/).